 The U.S. Department of Veterans Affairs, often simply called the VA, strives to provide quality care and treatment to brave veterans facing health-related conditions.
 The VA offers care at 172 medical centers and serves more than 9 million enrolled veterans each year.

 Unfortunately, veterans account for approximately 30 percent of all mesothelioma cases.
 Mesothelioma is a rare form of cancer that affects the lining of the chest or abdomen and is primarily caused by exposure to asbestos.
 Asbestos was widely used throughout World War II, especially by the Navy, putting thousands of military personnel at risk.
 It has also been linked to a less severe lung condition called asbestosis.
-For veterans facing asbestos-related conditions such as mesothelioma or asbestosis, the VA can be a very helpful resource.
+For veterans facing asbestos-related diseases such as mesothelioma or asbestosis, the VA can be a very helpful resource.

 VA Hospitals and Treatment Centers